Dip in China's FX reserves may hasten policy shift

 The median forecast by economists was for China's foreign exchange reserves to have held steady at the end of December from the end of the third quarter.

-China reserves are the largest in the world, largely due to the central bank's sterilisation of dollar inflows into the country's closed capital account.
+China reserves are the largest in the world, largely due to the central bank's sterilization of dollar inflows into the country's closed capital account.

 But some analysts noted that increasing use of the yuan in trade settlements would also help slow China's future build-up of foreign currencies.